Reliable Agglomerative Clustering: Reliable Minimum Spanning Trees

-\begin{theorem} The dendrogram generated by Algorithm~\ref{alg:strong_agglomerative} with the single linkage criterion computes a minimum spanning tree. \end{theorem} \begin{proof} Consider a forest of trees $T_0, T_1, ..$.
+\begin{theorem} The dendrogram generated by Algorithm \ref{alg:strong_agglomerative} with the single linkage criterion computes a minimum spanning tree. \end{theorem} \begin{proof}[Proof sketch] Consider a forest of trees $T_0, T_1, \cdots$.
 According to the connectivity condition of the final minimum spanning tree, every tree $T_p$ should be connected via an edge to the rest of the MST.
 This edge should be $e_p^*$, i.e., an edge (linkage) with minimal weight among the edges of $T_p$, to keep the spanning tree minimal.
 Otherwise, if a larger edge is selected, then, the resultant spanning tree will have a larger total weight (i.e., a contradiction occurs).
 The linkage suggested by Algorithm~\ref{alg:strong_agglomerative} (with the \emph{single} criterion) satisfies this condition: The selected linkage is the smallest linkage connected to both $T_p$ and $T_p^*$ (the tree at the other side).

 Hence, at the beginning, we consider each object as a separate tree, where all must belong to the final minimum spanning tree.
-Then, according to the aforementioned argument, the edges selected at each step belong to the final MST.
+Then, according to the aforementioned argument and based on induction, the edges selected at each step belong to the final MST.
 Thus, the final tree will be a minimum spanning tree. \end{proof}

-In this context, the \emph{generalized greedy algorithm}~\cite{Gabow1986} provides a generic framework for computing minimum spanning trees, by showing that the edge $e_{p*}$ is a consistent choice with a final minimum spanning tree.
+In this context, the \emph{generalized greedy algorithm}~\cite{Gabow1986} provides a general framework for computing minimum spanning trees, by showing that the edge $e_{p*}$ is a consistent choice with a final minimum spanning tree.
 Thereby, a greedy MST algorithm, at each step, i) picks $T_p$ and $T_p^*$, i.e., two candidate trees where at least one is the nearest neighbor of the other, ii) combines them via the smallest edge $e_p^*$ to build a larger tree, and iii) removes the selected trees $T_p$ and $T_p^*$.
 The procedure continues until only a single tree with $n$ nodes remains, which is a MST.

-Different algorithms, e.g., Kruskal's~\cite{Kruskal1956} and Prim's~\cite{Prim1957}, differ only in the way they pick the candidate trees at each step.
+Different algorithms, e.g. Kruskal's and Prim's \cite{Prim1957}, differ only in the way they pick the candidate trees at each step.
 Kruskal's, at each step, picks a pair of trees that have a minimal distance among all pairs of trees.
 However, Prim's produces the MST via growing only one tree, say $T_0$, by iteratively attaching a singleton tree which has minimal distance to that, until it contains all the singleton trees.